xgirma/advanced-state-management-in-react-applications/chapters/ch.03/higher.order.components.pattern/README.md

 >  The solution to this problem is to pull the state out of the UI hierarchy.

-You can create this HOC whenever you need that data you can simply take the `presentational` component and pass it into the `HOC`get back a wrapped `container` component with `presentation` component.
+You can create this higher order component whenever you need that data you can simply take the `presentational` component and pass it into the `higher order component`get back a wrapped `container` component with `presentation` component.

-    presentational component => HOC => container component ( => presentational component)
+    presentational component => higher order component => container component ( => presentational component)

 ```javascript
 const WithCount = WrappedComponent => class extends component {